thakuros/tos-calamares/README.md

 # tos-calamares
 Calamares Installer for Thakur OS<br>
 Calamares is a universal installer framwork for Linux distribution.
-This repository contains Thakur OS specific modules & configurations above the framework.<br>
+This repository contains Thakur OS specific modules & configurations above the framework.
-This repositry contains software which is still under development.<br>
+This repository contains software which is still under development.<br>

 <h2>How to Get TOS-Calamares on your system to test it?</h2>
-Clone Calamares from GitHub, run CMake, and compile it:
+Clone Calamares from GitHub, run CMake, and compile it:<br><br>
 <code>$ git clone https://github.com/thakuros/tos-calamares.git </code><br>
 <code>$ mkdir calamares/build</code><br>
 <code>$ cd calamares/build</code><br>